 Parties – both sides in the dispute.

-Suing - If you sue someone you start a court process to bring a legal claim against them.
-This can also be known as taking legal action, bringing a claim, bringing a civil claim, going to court, starting legal proceedings or litigation.
-The purpose of suing is to get the court to make a decision in your favour (called ‘a judgment’) and award a remedy, usually money compensation.
+Suing - If you sue someone you take thenm to court over a civil matter.
+This can also be known as taking legal action, bringing a civil claim, going to court, starting legal proceedings or litigation.
+The purpose of suing someone is to get the court to make a decision in your favour (called ‘a judgment’) and award a remedy, usually money compensation.

 The information in this guide applies to England and Wales only.
 The law may be different if you live in Scotland or Northern Ireland.
 The law is complicated.
 We have simplified things in this guide.
 Please don’t rely on this guide as a complete statement of the law.
 We recommend you try and get advice from the sources we have suggested.